codecrafters-io/build-your-own-redis/stage_descriptions/aof-06-dc8.md

 The tester will verify that:

 - The command is appended to the AOF file named in the manifest (not the default `<appendfilename>.1.incr.aof`)
-- The command is written in valid RESP format
+- The command is written in a valid RESP format
 - The write is flushed to disk before the client receives a response

 ### Notes